NPE Runn Review

 Professional GYMs – NPE Runn Review

-• Even if permanently welded to a treadmill, it is the sort of product in a location that could be easily broken by a careless runner who is perhaps not so concerned about someone else’s property as they might be with their own.
+- Even if permanently welded to a treadmill, it is the sort of product in a location that could be easily damaged by a careless runner who may not be as concerned about someone else’s property as they are about their own.

 Of course, problems are just solutions waiting to happen and, in no particular order, our solutions might involve signing a Health & Safety waiver, paying a deposit and affixing a piece of velcro 😉

-There is a whole book that could be written about treadmill accuracy, and I’ll cover some aspects of that later.
+A whole book could be written about treadmill accuracy, and I’ll cover some aspects of it later.
 Still, everyone reading this NPE Runn review will likely already believe that our treadmills and the treadmills at the gym report the wrong speed.
 We probably occasionally think, “If only the gym would get the engineer round to calibrate it.
-Grrrr.
+Grrrr.”

 In a hot gym and on a cheap, bouncy treadmill, the reported treadmill speed nearly always underestimates the speed compared to the HR effort my body is experiencing.
 I am told that a further 0.5% incline above flat is required to mimic air resistance.
 Yet when I leave the gym, that same laboured heart rate could translate to a pace per km that’s 20 seconds better than it was on the treadmill.
 Maybe I should buy a fan?
 Or relish the sweat?…or calibrate the treadmill.